orgmycology/astropy-dei/interview-protocol.md

     - In open source?
     - [for everyone] in Astropy?

 4. We’re thinking of DEI broadly and we made a list of types of equity issues.
 We are especially interested in DEI efforts focused on the contributor and development community.
-Which do you think needs the most attention for Astropy.
+Which do you think needs the most attention for Astropy?
     - Race
     - Gender
     - Sexuality